 If you aren’t familiar, title case is when you capitalize the first letter of each word (aside from small insignificant words).

-Title case is what you’re customers are used to seeing.
+Title case is what your customers are used to seeing.
 It will add emphasis to the critical words in your product title without being off-putting.

 Amazon has explicitly stated they don’t want your product title to include symbols.